pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 **Implementation** ( see also www.pdp11gy.com ) :
 Download and unzip the file DE10_SoC_RL_emulator_V2.zip.
 Please read the file !README.txt.
-The folder DE10_SoC_RL_emulator_V2 will include all sources and the correct setup for Quartus Version 16.1 based on the SoC/HPS environment.
-The !README.txt  file also contains detailed instructions how to rebuild the project... or for reference purpose if you want to add another application.
+**The folder DE10_SoC_RL_emulator_V2_2 will include all sources** and the correct setup for Quartus Version 16.1 based on the SoC/HPS environment.
+The !README.txt file contains detailed instructions how to rebuild the project... or for reference purpose if you want to add another application.

 **Updates**
 Version **2.2** : Full suppert for **.DSK** image file.
 The rlemulator is using now also .DSK disk image